gocardless/angularjs-style-guide/README.md

 ### Modules

-#### Rules:

-1. Create one module per file and don’t alter a module other than where it is defined.
+#### Create one module per file and don’t alter a module other than where it is defined.

 _Why_:
   - 1.1.
 Prevents polluting the global scope.